phase2/frontend-docs/particle/architecture/component-structure.md

 ## Using Demos

 Every component has an optional demo folder, which is automatically pulled into Pattern Lab.
-These files are not built to destination apps at all, so you should never do work in them that you expect to see in a final product.
+These files are only built for Pattern Lab, so you should never do work on them that you expect to see on a production app, such as a Drupal theme.

 The Yeoman generator creates four files by default in this folder, which describe the general Phase2 way to demonstrate how to use a new component: